 - … The Big Solution: Not being an idiot anymore by using all the necessary tools to force my self to do the things I think I would do if I wouldn’t be an idiot.
 Emotionally I mostly make myself feel really horrible in the times I’m not doing the things “I know I should do”.
 And mentally I don’t allow myself feeling any doubt about the “fact” that I really know there is the thing I really “should do”.

 So, sometimes my “bis solution” works and sometimes it doesn’t.
 When it doesn’t, I felt even worse not being able to do it consistently.

-The inconsistency resulted from me not seeing that my premisses might not be accurate and making false conclusions from observations.
+The inconsistency resulted from me not seeing that my premises might not be accurate and be making false conclusions from observations.
 Doing the things I “knew” I should do and feeling good were two phenomena that appeared at the same time.
 That does not mean one is causing another.

-Same thing with feeling bad and not doing the thing I “knew” I should to.
+Same thing with feeling bad and not doing the thing I “knew” I should do.